20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 A more detailed analysis can be found in the section:

 First of all, we tried to replicate the analysis outlined in the paper.
 We used the same parameters provided there, and verified equilibrium.
 Curiously, in the case of logarithmic utility we weren't able to replicate the paper results for the smallest standard deviation provided.
-This could be a question of how the distribution is computed in detail.
-This is a symptom of the more general fact that the game-theoretic scenarios detailed in the paper are fragile.
+This could be a question of how the distribution is computed in detail, and a symptom of the more general fact that the game-theoretic scenarios detailed in the paper are fragile.
 In our opinion, this depends on two main factors:

 - The price of the service is taken to be very low with respect to the cost of the transaction.
 Looking at the examples in the paper, **Seller** is reserving **5000000** units of gas for a fixed price of 100.
 The payment for using the Ledger Hedger service is just **101**, which is **4** orders of magnitude less than the amounts being considered.
 So we see that all things staying equal the utility increment with respect to not using Ledger Hedger is marginal for **Seller**.
+On the upside,the utility loss is in turn marginal for **Buyer**.
 - In the paper, using the service has costs: **Seller** has to pay a fee to accept the Ledger Hedger contract and to close it.
 In particular, acceptance is priced in at **75000** units of gas for a price of **100**, which makes **7500000**.

 So, just considering this, **Seller** incurs a cost that is **4** orders of magnitude higher than the price paid by **Buyer**.
 This choice of parameters makes the protocol extremely fragile, something that is counteracted only by the fact that we are using very concave utility functions, which represent quite high risk-aversity.